AnjaliSajeevan/COVID19TransmissionSimulation/README.md

 This simulation can also be timed.
 We need give time in milliseconds along with population and constraints.
 The simulation has START,STOP, RESUME and PAUSE buttons.

+##Simulation Output
+Population counts on different health conditions for the simulation can be viewed at the top pane.
+The panel shows real time infection rate graph right below the simulation.
+On click of PLOT button you can see the infection growth rate on various health conditions which is created using JFree chart.
+The log pane at the bottom will display the number of infected, healthy, recovered and dead people relative to time (in days)